InfluxGraph/influxgraph/README.rst

        # Values are standard logging levels - info, debug, warning, critical et al
        # Default is 'info'
        log_level: info
+       aggregation_functions:
+           # Aggregation function for metric paths ending in 'metrics.*'
+	   # is 'nonNegativeDerivative'
+	   \.metrics.+$ : nonNegativeDerivative
+	   # The below four aggregation functions are the
+	   # defaults used if 'aggregation_functions'
+	   # configuration is not provided.
+	   # They will need to be re-added if configuration is provided
+	   \.min$ : min
+	   \.max$ : max
+	   \.last$ : last
+	   \.sum$ : sum

 Varnish caching Graphite-API
 ----------------------------